rsdoiel/rsdoiel.github.io/blog/2022/08/15/golang-development.md

 By R. S. Doiel, started 2022-08-12

-This log is a proof of concept, written in Golang, in using [simple timesheet notation](https://rsdoiel.github.io/stngo/docs/stn.html) as a source for very short blog posts.
-The implementation is joint between my [stngo](https://github.com/rsdoiel/stngo) package and my experimental writting tool [pdtk](https://github.com/rsdoiel/pdtk).
-In __pdtk__ cli I added a function to the "blogit" action that will tranlates the simple timesheet notation (aka STN) to a short blog post.
-The "short" post is a response to me limitted writing time.
+This log is a proof of concept in using [simple timesheet notation](https://rsdoiel.github.io/stngo/docs/stn.html) as a source for very short blog posts.
+The tooling is written in Golang (though eventually I hope to port it to Oberon-07).
+The implementation is combines two of my personal projects, [stngo](https://github.com/rsdoiel/stngo) package and my experimental writing tool [pdtk](https://github.com/rsdoiel/pdtk).
+In the __pdtk__ cli I added a function to the "blogit" action that will translates the simple timesheet notation (aka STN) to a short blog post.
+The "short" post is a response to me limited writing time.
 What follows is the STN markup.
 See the [Markdown](golang-development.md) source for the unprocessed text.

 2022-08-15